Jessica-Pan531/CompTIA-study-note/CompTIA.md

 -- Precautions
 -- First aid measures
 - Use protective gear when handling hazardous materials
+## Troubleshooting Methodology
+### Purpose of Troubleshooting
+- Identify the root cause of issues or find workarounds to restore functionality.
+- Follow a systematic and repeatable process to allow other technicians to understand the steps taken and continue troubleshooting.
+### CompTIA Six-Step Troubleshooting Methodology
+- Step 1: Identify the Problem.
+-- Gather information from the user
+-- Identify user changes
+-- Perform backups before making changes
+-- Determine environmental or infrastructure changes
+- Step 2: Establish a Theory of Probable Cause.
+-- Question the obvious
+-- Research symptoms through resources like search engines or AI chatbots.
+- Step 3: Test the Theory to Determine the Cause.
+-- Confirm or disprove the theory by testing.
+-- Reestablish a theory or escalate the issue if the theory is not confirmed.
+- Step 4: Establish a Plan of Action to Resolve the Problem and Implement the Solution.
+-- Create a plan to address the identified issue.
+-- Follow manufacturer or vendor instructions when applicable.
+- Step 5: Verify Full System Functionality and Implement Preventative Measures.
+-- Test the system to ensure the issue is resolved.
+-- Apply preventative measures to avoid future occurrences.
+- Step 6: Document Findings, Actions, and Outcomes.
+-- Record the problem, solution, and results in the appropriate system.
+### Examples for Key Steps
+- Step 1: If a system won’t power on, gather details from the user and check for environmental changes like power outages.
+- Step 2: For a computer that doesn’t power on, check if it is plugged in or if the outlet has power.
+- Step 3: Test the outlet by plugging in another device.
+- Step 5: Verify the system is functional and implement measures like issuing covered cups to employees to prevent spills.
 ## ☁️ Virtualization and cloud computing (section 8 - section 9)
 ## 🌐 Networking (section 10 - section 15)
 ## 📱 Mobile devices (section 15 - section 18)